20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

 You can up to £1,000 in interest from savings without paying any tax.

 The Personal Savings Allowance (PSA) is applied automatically and is £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.

-Current accounts, fixed-rate bonds and regular savers, NS&I investments, credit unions, peer-to-peer platforms, corporate bonds and Government bonds are covered by the PSA.
+Current accounts, fixed-rate bonds and regular savers, credit unions, peer-to-peer platforms, corporate bonds and Government bonds are covered by the PSA.